-Throughout the year, the Career Services Office (CSO) sponsors several workshops and seminars to help educate students on various issues dealing with career development issues.
-For a specific schedule of event, please check with the Career Services Office calendar.
+Throughout the year, the Career Services Office (CSO) hosts numerous workshops and seminars to educate students on career development topics.
+For a specific schedule of events, please check with the Career Services Office calendar.

 CSO's career calendars may also be downloaded:

-- Calendar for Continuing Students - Fall (PDF)
+- Calendar for Continuing Students - Fall (PDF Forthcoming)

-- Calendar for Continuing Students - Spring (PDF)
+- Calendar for Continuing Students - Spring (PDF Forthcoming)

 Marketing Materials 101: Resume, Cover Letter, and Writing Samples

 This workshop discusses the importance of your "marketing package" and talks about how to put together a winning resume, cover letter, and writing sample.
 Step by step details are discussed including how to present your qualifications, overall content, legal format, and how to make non-legal experience attractive to a legal employer.